TICKS IN VIRGNIA

 We created a Tick Safety Activity Book with over 40 fun activities for children to learn about ticks and tick safety.
 I-See-a-Tick Mazes, Tick-Not-a-Tick Challenges, Coloring, and more!
 Order a book here.

-Ticks in Virginia, Radford University's Department of Public and Healthcare Leadership, and the Edward Via College of Osteopathic Medicine (VCOM) Community Outreach & Research Program have partnered to create Tick-borne Disease Continuing Education Packets for Healthcare Providers in Southwest Virginia.
+We are partnering with Radford University's Department of Public and Healthcare Leadership and the Edward Via College of Osteopathic Medicine (VCOM) Community Outreach & Research Program to develop Tick-borne Disease Continuing Education resources for Healthcare Providers in Southwest Virginia.
 More information coming soon.

 Did you Know?